ComputerSysemSecurityF2020G4/Project1/README.md

 ### B) Show iptables rules to enforce the security policy in A.2

-The following is an implimentation for the iptables rules that would enforce the security policy in the company's server (represented as A.2).
+The following is an implementation for the iptables rules that would enforce the security policy in the company's server (represented as A.2).
 An explination of these rules and why the are used follows after the illistration.

 ```bash
 1: $ iptables -A INPUT -m state --state RELATED,ESTABLISHED -j ACCEPT
 2: $ iptables -A INPUT -j DROP
 ```

-### Explination
+### Explanation

 The issues found with the security policy as it is in regards to the company's workstations were found in the policy rule 'e', "The workstations can access the services hosted by the server."
 This rule cannot be enforced by the router 'R' as again it wouldn't see these connections and so it must be explicitely stated that workstations 'A.2' can accept traffic coming from the server 'A.1'.
 The following is an explination of the rules that would enforce that a workstation can access services in network 'A' that are provided by the server.
 The following is a line-by-line explination: